Home Blog 10 Books for Every MBA Student’s Reading List

 6. “How to Win Friends & Influence People” by Dale Carnegie

-First published in 1936, this business classic has sprung legions of fans (including billionaire investor Warren Buffett) of Carnegie’s timeless lessons for understanding human motivation.
+First published in 1936, this business classic has had 998 editions.
+Billionaire investor Warren Buffett is among the legions of fans of Carnegie’s timeless lessons for understanding human motivation.
 Carnegie could have had every MBA-seeking student in mind when he wrote: “…the person who has technical knowledge plus the ability to express ideas, to assume leadership, and to arouse enthusiasm among people—that person is headed for higher earning power.”

 Entrepreneurs—in start-ups or established companies of all sizes—can adopt the author’s scientific approach to adapt, adjust, and innovate.
-Ries, an entrepreneur, uses his own experiences to explain this approach in a book praised by CEOs and business faculty at Harvard, U.C.
-Berkeley, and Stanford universities.
+Ries, an entrepreneur, uses his experiences to explain this approach.
+Praised by CEOs and business faculty at top business schools, "The Lean Startup" is available in several languages worldwide and belongs on your MBA reading list.

 8. “Shoe Dog: A Memoir by the Creator of Nike” by Phil Knight

-Nike founder Phil Knight shares the inside story of his early days building a business around shoes and details its Nike's evolution into one of the world’s most powerful brands.
+Nike founder Phil Knight shares the inside story of his early days building a business around shoes and details Nike’s evolution into one of the world’s most powerful brands.
+Blurbed by marquee business leaders Warren Buffett and Bill Gates, the engagingly written business book offers insights into entrepreneurship and leadership, offering inspiration for your MBA journey.

 9. “Rework” by Jason Fried and David Heinemeier Hansson

-The cofounders of Basecamp, an intentionally small and consistently profitable software company, share their contrarian thoughts about building and running a healthy business.
-Their business history spans two recessions and myriad other disruptions, and they’ve rejected much of standard business wisdom along the way.
+The co-founders of Basecamp, an intentionally small and consistently profitable software company, share their contrarian thoughts about building and running a healthy business.
+Their business history spans two recessions and myriad other disruptions.
+Throughout their journey, Fried and Heinemeier Hansson have rejected much of standard business wisdom, and gained many influential fans, including Jeff Bezos, who not only called their approach "as successful as it is counter-intuitive," but also invested in their company 37signals.1

 10. “Moneyball” by Michael Lewis